Cold Creek rainbow in his spring "apparel." These stocked fish were amazingly colorful, a testimony

 |A healthy trout taken on a nymph, a slightly used and ragged nymph.|

-Well, at least that was the case today as both fly fishers, Chad and Nick, had read my blog and identified me from the stories and pictures.
+Well, at least that was the case today as both fly anglers, Chad and Nick, had read my blog and identified me from the stories and pictures.
 Both had started fly fishing about a year ago, and from what I could tell they were getting reasonably proficient in their casting, each catching numerous trout.
-One of the things I enjoy about fly fishing is that no matter how long you’ve been doing it, you are always learning something new.
+One of the things I enjoy about fly fishing is that no matter how long you’ve been doing it, your "on the water experiences" always seem to reveal new things, teach you new lessons, if you are observant and patient (which most fly anglers are by nature).
 It could be learning the single or double-haul cast, or how to fish a nymph with strike indicators or droppers.
 Even new discoveries about the nuances of still water vs. stream fishing will occasionally occur.
 And then, after you think you have mastered trout angling there are bass, pan fish, steelhead, and salmon.
 Or how about bonefish and tarpon?
 It is as if the learning is never ending.
 It’s like a perpetual adventure laced with challenges and surprises.

 |A more typical stocked trout, but yet handsomely jeweled in color... a 9.5 inch rainbow.|